This easy No Knead Focaccia recipe is crunchy on the outside and soft in the middle. You will have the perfect focaccia bread everytime!

 It’s one of the simplest recipes that barely takes any work at all, to create unbelievably tasty Italian bread!

 Think crunchy on the outside, soft in the middle, perfect Focaccia Bread everytime!
+I love to slice it up and dip into olive oil and balsamic vinegar whilst sipping on a Limoncello Spritz for an Italian night.

 The hardest part is patiently waiting for the dough to double proof which is the key to making the perfect Focaccia.